Houghton Library

 Welcome

 Houghton Library opened in 1942 to provide a dedicated home for Harvard Library’s rapidly growing collections of rare books and manuscripts.
-Since then, it has become known as a research center and a setting for hands-on learning, exhibitions, and lectures and other public programs.
+Since then, it has become known as a research center and a setting for hands-on learning and vibrant public programs.

 Who We Are